eForms Logo

 How to Apply

-Step 1 – Complete a Concealed Carry Pistol License Application.
-If the applicant answers “yes” to the question that asks whether he or she has suffered from a mental illness within the past five (5) years, he or she must also include a notarized document from a registered psychologist or psychiatrist that states the patient was examined and is no longer suffering from a condition that creates substantial risk.
+1. Complete a Concealed Carry Pistol License Application.
+If the applicant answers “yes” to the question asking whether they have suffered from a mental illness within the past five years, he or she must also include a notarized document from a registered psychologist or psychiatrist stating that the patient was examined and is no longer suffering from a condition that creates substantial risk.

 Reciprocity